 Masjed-e Shah Isfahan

-The Masjed-e Shah (also called the Shah Mosque) on Naqsh-e Jahan Square is one of the most magnificent mosques in the Islamic world.
-Its turquoise dome, reflected in the square's water basins, and the walls and vaults completely covered with ceramic tiles are considered a pinnacle of sacred architecture.
+The Masjed-e Shah (also called Shah Mosque) on Naqsh-e Jahan Square is one of the most magnificent mosques in the Islamic world.
+Its turquoise dome, reflected in the square’s pools of water, and the walls and vaults completely covered in ceramic tiles are considered a highlight of sacred architecture.

 Armenian Quarter & Vank Cathedral

-The Armenian Quarter of Jolfa showcases Isfahan's remarkable religious diversity.
+The Armenian quarter of Jolfa shows Isfahan’s remarkable religious diversity.
 The Vank Cathedral from the 17th century uniquely combines Armenian-Christian and Persian architectural elements.
-Inside, colorful frescoes and gold decorations impress visitors — a symbol of the intercultural dialogue that Isfahan stands for.
+Inside, colorful frescoes and gold decorations delight the eye — a symbol of the intercultural dialogue that Isfahan stands for.

 Digital